 As part of the vision for a broad-based, 3 tikanga approach to social justice, informed by experts of experience and study, we have created this website - for Anglicans, to provide resources to engage in social justice.

-You can find links to submit a resource, or join the mailing list on every page of our website in the menu bars.
+You can find links to submit a resource, or join the mailing list on every page of this website via the main menus.

-If you want to make a general enquiry, please use the form to the right, or email email@example.com
+For general enquiries, please use the form below, or email firstname.lastname@example.org